joshroot/joshroot.github.io/README.md

 # About me

 Working at the intersection of data, technology, and healthcare during the past 17+ years.
-Experience with data analytics, AI & machine learning, and software engineering in the healthcare domain.
+Experience with data science, AI & machine learning, and software engineering in the healthcare domain.
 PhD in Medical Physics.